 Length: 15 pages

-This bill was introduced on September 5, 2002, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 5, 2002, in a previous session of Congress, but it did not receive a vote.

 Sep 5, 2002